 You can get these here (or just click on the image).

-After we went through all of the numbers, I read Count on Culebra to the children.
-Before I started, I passed out flashcards with the animals, dulces, and numbers for the children to refer to during the story.
-Here is a sample (click on the images to get the entire set):
+Secondly, after we went through all of the numbers, I read Count on Culebra to the children.
+Before I started, I passed out flashcards with the animals,

-Throughout the story I encouraged the children to hold up the cards as they heard each word.
-At the end of the story we went through each of the items counted in the story (there is a great chart included in the book) and I told the children the Spanish words for each thing.
+Moreover, throughout the story, I encouraged the children to hold up the cards as they heard each word.
+At the end of the story we went through each of the items counted in the story (there is a great chart included in the book).
+I then told the children the Spanish words for each thing.

 Have you tried this lesson?
 If so, I would love to hear how it went!
 Please leave a comment below and share your experience.
 Hasta la próxima vez (until next time)!